FontBureau/Opentype-1.8-Axis-Proposal/README.md

 Our goal is to reveal how our useful variations fonts are built from axes that enable optical sizes, variation through time and motion, and multi-script integration (Latin/CJK/Arabic/Hebrew.)

-## Summary

-This axes list contains several different kinds of axes.
-Nearly every value found in an otf 1.0 to the present, referring to a typographic value in the font, is susceptible to the need for a registered axis to identify that which can be defined as a variation in a font (ytlc and xtab are examples of those).
-Variations add the possibilities of motion, space and time, and inter-script adjustment, and thus the need for axes to be added for interoperable programmability among variations fonts dealing with animation and parameters specific to non-latin scripts.
-(This seems a lot to register compared to the registration rate so far, which would have left us enough axes to last around 440,000 years.
-But here are 25 axes, proposed, if the community so chooses to adopt them as standards.)

-## Overview

-Our proposal contains several groups for axes registration including:

 ### 1. Latin Axes (11)

 Typographers are familiar with many attributes of typefaces that express the Latin writing system.